koliajaykr/ajaykoli/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a rstats educator and researcher of waste and livelihoods.
-Right now, full time Assistant Professor in the Travel and Tourism department of [Vishwakarma University](https://www.vupune.ac.in/) - Pune, India.
+I love teaching data science using [R](https://www.r-project.org/) statistical language.

-I further like to teach research methods (quantitative as well as qualitative) using [R](https://www.r-project.org/).
-I support open-source software R to promote reproducibility and transparency in research and academia.
+My R workshops, student's feedback and tutorial slides are available at my website [R4Bee](https://r4b.netlify.app/).
+I heartily support open-source softwares like R to promote reproducibility and transparency in research and academia.

-I like to read, write and think about the sustainability and climate change.
+I care a lot about climate change.
+My research interests include waste livelihoods & sustainability.

+Right now, I'm a full time Assistant Professor at the Department of Travel & Tourism, [Vishwakarma University](https://www.vupune.ac.in/) - Pune, India.
+I teach research methods (quantitative as well as qualitative) using and Marketing.